jasontenpenny/url-branch/README.md

 ```

 > [!NOTE]
-> If you want to specify an email address, you need to add `mailto://` to the front of the email address.
-For example, `"url": "mailto://hello@domain.com"`.
+> If you want to specify an email address, you need to add `mailto:` to the front of the email address.
+For example, `"url": "mailto:hello@domain.com"`.